-This website provides information on or regular events, workshops and courses, and information on opportunities and upcoming deadlines, education, professional development, support and resources for artists, curators, students, researchers and anyone interested in contemporary art practice and theory.
+This website provides information on or regular events, workshops and courses, and information on opportunities and upcoming deadlines, education, professional development, support and resources for artists, curators, students, researchers and anyone interested in art practice, theory and research.

 …education is like liberty: it isn’t given; it’s taken.